Ian Happ Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.64 team ERA ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks have a 4.62 team ERA that ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (172 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 172 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Nelson will make his first start of the season for the Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.